CondricNay/Good-Boy-Ice-Cream/README.md

     Python 3.10.8 with json library

 ##### Program Design:
+    > Order : This class is for getting user input as order
     > Stock : This class is for stock interaction, such as adding, removing, setting and displaying stock information.
     > Price : This class is for calculating price.